kaeedo/Scrutiny/README.md

 - [x] Documentation
 - [x] Setup proper build scripts

 ## TODO General
 - [ ] Implement some kind of Conversion flow
+- [ ] Implement some kind of parameterised input data
 - [ ] Documentation
+- [ ] More code examples
 - [ ] More unit/integration tests
 - [ ] Use Fable to create a javascript release and npm package for usage from Node.js
 - [ ] Documentation